open-organization/open-org-distributed-work-guide/introduction.md

 ## A work in progress

-This book is a work in progress—what you're reading is only the first version.
+This book is a work in progress; what you're reading is only the first version.
 In the spirit of open source, we chose to release early and release often.
 As additional chapters are ready, we'll publish subsequent releases.
-Of course, future releases will also include "bug fixes".
-Typos and style corrections, of course, but also refinements of the ideas.
+And of course, those future releases will also include "bug fixes"—typos and style corrections, yes, but also refinements to ideas.
-We continue to learn from our experiences, each other, and you.
+We'll continue to learn from our experiences, each other, and you.

 Your contributions will make this book an even more valuable resource to future readers.
 We welcome your comments and suggestions.